Seasonal flu shots are a benefit for UnitedHealthcare® Medicare Advantage plan members.

 How can I prevent getting the flu?

-One of the best ways to decrease your chances of getting the flu is to have an annual flu shot.
+One of the best ways to decrease your chances of getting the flu is to get a flu shot every season.
 Other healthy habits that can limit the spread of germs include:

 - Avoid touching your eyes, nose and mouth.
 Germs spread this way.

-- Cover your nose or mouth with a tissue when you cough or sneeze.
-Throw the tissue in the trash after you use it.
+- Cover your nose or mouth with a tissue, or use your upper sleeve (do not use your hands), when you cough or sneeze.
+Throw the tissue in the trash after you use it and wash your hands.

-Flu: Anyone can get the flu, but it is most serious in those who are over 65 and people with long-term illnesses or weakened immune systems.
+Flu: Anyone can get the flu, but it is most serious in those who are 65 and older, and people with long-term illnesses or weakened immune systems.

-Pneumonia: You are more likely to develop pneumonia if you are older than 65, smoke, have a long-term medical condition such as heart or lung disease, or have a weakened immune system.
+Pneumococcal Pneumonia: You are more likely to develop pneumococcal pneumonia if you are 65 and older, smoke, have a long-term medical condition such as heart or lung disease, or have a weakened immune system.

-Flu: The flu occurs most often in the winter months.
+Flu: The flu occurs most often in the winter months, but flu season actually lasts from October - May.
 Illnesses resembling the flu may occur in summer months, but they are usually due to other viruses.

-When should I get flu and pneumonia shots?
+When should I get flu and pneumococcal pneumonia shots?

-Pneumonia: A pneumonia shot can help protect against some of the most common and serious types of pneumonia.
-If you’re age 65 or older, in most cases you will need only one pneumonia shot.
-If you’re younger than 65, have a long-term illness or smoke, please check with your doctor.
+Pneumococcal Pneumonia: The pneumococcal pneumonia vaccine series can help protect against some of the most common and serious types of pneumococcal pneumonia infections.
+There is a series of two pneumococcal vaccines that protect against pneumococcal pneumonia infections.
+If you're younger than 65, have a long-term illness or smoke, please check with your doctor to make sure you are up to date on your pneumococcal pneumonia vaccines.

 How soon do symptoms appear?

-Pneumonia: After you’ve been infected with a pneumonia-causing organism, it takes as little as one to three days or as long as seven to 10 days for symptoms to appear.
+Pneumococcal Pneumonia: After you've been infected with a pneumonia-causing organism, it takes as little as 1 to 3 days or as long as 7 to 10 days for symptoms to appear.

 How are they diagnosed?